Anti-Corruption and Bribery Policy

 What is not acceptable?

-- accept payment from a Third Party where it is known or suspected that it is offered with the expectation that it will provide a business advantage for them;
+- accept payment from a Third Party where it is known or suspected that it is offered or given with the expectation that the Third Party will improperly obtain a business advantage;

 - threaten or retaliate against another Worker who has refused to commit a bribery offence or who has raised concerns under this policy; or